The Lingua Franca

 I know that reporters typically aren’t able to communicate all of the thought and planning that precedes a decision to implement a Chinese language program in a school, but statements such as these concern me a bit.

 Why?
 Because you’ve got to learn a language like Mandarin in the proper cultural context.
 You can’t just learn some vocabulary, tones, and sentence structure and expect to have any idea what is going on.
 Chinese is nothing like Spanish.
 Or French.
 Or German.
-There are huge cultural gaps here, and from a linguistic perspective, it would be easier for a native English speaker to learn all three of the aforementioned romance languages than it will be to master Mandarin.
+There are huge cultural gaps here, and from a linguistic perspective, it would be easier for a native English speaker to learn all three of the aforementioned languages than it will be to master Mandarin.

 Is there a program in place to bring the students to China, or to make some effort to bring China to the students?
 What sorts of cultural activities are built into the language program?
 Does the principal himself know anything about Chinese culture?
 Does the Chinese teacher know how to communicate his own culture to the kids?
 I hope there’s more going on here than just a Chinese teacher spending a year teaching kids the difference between the tones and the first few hundred words in Mandarin.
 Otherwise, this project has the potential to turn out to be an exercise in waste and frustration for all involved.